ManiSankarNandiraju/assignment-realtime-audio-call-app/README.md

-# Audio Call App Project
+# Real Time Audio Call App
 ## Overview
 This project is an audio call application that allows multiple users to connect in an audio room and communicate with each other.
 It includes features such as mute/unmute functionality, text messaging, text-to-speech (TTS) service, and speech-to-text (STT) service.